alexandervantrijffel/ts-node-project-template/README.md

 Features:

 - `build` script that builds a single, minified, tree shaked .build/index.js bundle file that does not depend on external packages from node_modules.
 It comes with a Typescript sourcemap and is built with esbuild
-- `serve` script for development mode, this auto rebuilds and restarts the app on changes with nodemon and esbuild
+- `serve` script for development mode, this auto rebuilds and restarts the app on changes with node-vite
 - extensive lint configuration for standardized, consistent code
 - Husky configuration for validating commit messages, lint validation and running tests
 - tsconfig project configuration for Node 16 projects based on [best practices for Node 16](https://github.com/tsconfig/bases/blob/main/bases/node16.json)